20 Old Brompton Road – South Kensington

 Frequently Asked Questions

-How accurate are blood tests for monitoring immunotherapy progress?
 Blood tests provide valuable objective data about immune system changes during immunotherapy.
 While highly accurate for measuring specific antibody levels, they must be interpreted alongside clinical symptoms for complete treatment assessment.

-Can blood test results predict immunotherapy success?
 Blood tests can indicate positive immune system changes, but cannot definitively predict clinical success.
 Rising IgG4 levels and decreasing specific IgE typically suggest good response, though some patients achieve symptom relief without dramatic blood marker changes.

-How often should I have blood tests during immunotherapy?
 Testing frequency varies by treatment protocol and individual response.
-Most patients require testing every 3-6 months during initial treatment phases, reducing to 6-12 monthly intervals during maintenance phases.
+Most patients require testing every 3–6 months during initial treatment phases, reducing to 6–12 monthly intervals during maintenance phases.

-Can private blood test results be shared with NHS healthcare providers?
 Yes, private blood test results can be shared with NHS healthcare providers to support coordinated care.
-Many patients use private testing for rapid results while maintaining NHS treatment pathways.

 Medical Disclaimer

-This article is provided for educational and informational purposes only and should not replace professional medical advice, diagnosis, or treatment.
-The content presented here is intended to increase awareness and understanding of allergy immunotherapy blood testing but does not constitute medical guidance for individual circumstances.
+This article is provided for educational and informational purposes only and should not be considered as medical advice, diagnosis, or treatment.
+The information presented here is not intended to replace professional medical consultation, diagnosis, or treatment.